Truist California Consumer Privacy Act Notice

 It is necessary for Truist to share certain client data with affiliates and/or trusted service providers in order to provide our products and services, and to comply with legal and contractual obligations.
 When engaging such service providers, Truist ensures that such partners will maintain the information in accordance with our privacy and security standards, and only use the data for the use(s) specified in the contract.
 While certain Truist activities and responsibilities may be outsourced, Truist recognizes and embraces ultimate accountability for the privacy and security of the data entrusted to us.

-As noted above, it is a violation of the BB&T now Truist Consumer Privacy Notice to share consumer information with non-affiliated third parties for their marketing purposes.
+As noted above, it is a violation of Truist’s Consumer Privacy Notices to share consumer information with non-affiliated third parties for their marketing purposes.
 Consumer information will not be shared with third parties (non-service providers) absent prior authorization from the client or their agents.

-Consumers have a right under the CCPA to request that Truist disclose categories of information we may have collected about them over the last 12 months, the categories of sources from which that information was collected, the business or commercial purpose(s) for which the information was collected, and the categories of third parties with whom we share personal information.
+Consumers may exercise their “Right to Know” under the CCPA to request that Truist disclose categories of information we may have collected about them over the last 12 months, the categories of sources from which that information was collected, the business or commercial purpose(s) for which the information was collected, and the categories of third parties with whom we share personal information.

-Consumers are welcome to submit requests for more information by visiting our Consumer Rights Requests Portal:
+Consumers are welcome to submit requests for more information by visiting our Consumer Rights Request Portal, hosted by OneTrust:

-- To submit a data access request for yourself
+- To submit a data access request for yourself, click here.

-- To submit a data access request on behalf of another individual
+- To submit a data access request on behalf of another individual, click here.

-- To dispute or appeal a prior data access or deletion request
+- To dispute or appeal a prior data access request, click here.

-All requests must be verified prior to receiving a response, using BB&T now Truist authentication protocols.
-Requesters will be asked to supply certain basic personal information to enable us to validate the requestor is the consumer who is subject to the request, such as name, Social Security number and address.
-Information submitted for verification purposes will only be used to verify the requestor's identity and/or authority to make a request on another's behalf.
+All requests must be verified prior to receiving a response, using Truist authentication protocols.
+Requesters will be asked to supply certain basic Personal Information to enable us to validate the requestor is the consumer who is subject to the request, such as name, social security number and address.
+Information submitted for verification purposes will only be used to verify the requestor’s identity and/or authority to make a request on another’s behalf.

-Requests made on another person's behalf can only be accepted upon receipt of documentation that the requestor is an authorized agent, parent or legal guardian of the consumer whose information is being requested.
-This will require the submission of a valid power of attorney, birth certificate, approved BB&T now Truist authorization form, guardianship order or other court order granting authority to receive information, as appropriate.
+Requests made on another person’s behalf can only be accepted upon receipt of documentation that the requestor is an authorized agent, parent or legal guardian of the consumer whose information is being requested.
+This will require the submission of a valid Power of Attorney, Birth Certificate, approved Truist authorization form, Guardianship Order or other court order granting authority to receive information, as appropriate.

-Upon submission of a request, California consumers will receive an initial response confirming receipt within 10 days.
-A full response will be provided to California consumers within 45 days (unless an extension of up to 45 additional days is requested, upon which the consumer will receive notice and an explanation for the extension).
+Upon submission of a request, CA consumers will receive an initial response confirming receipt within 10 days.
+A full response will be provided to CA consumers within 45 days (unless an extension of up to 45 additional days is requested, upon which the consumer will receive notice and an explanation for the extension).

 Please note that Truist is taking advantage of the exemption within the CCPA for data collected pursuant to the Gramm-Leach-Bliley Act (GLBA).
 This enables us to best protect the security of our clients when responding to requests.
-Data provided pursuant to GLBA is often highly sensitive personal information, including financial data, that could lead to identity theft should it land in the wrong hands.
+Data provided pursuant to GLBA is often highly sensitive Personal Information, including financial data, that could lead to identity theft should it land in the wrong hands.
 We will continue to provide access to sensitive financial data only through our established, secure mechanisms to obtain that information such as online or mobile banking, or visiting a branch.
-Therefore, specific pieces of data collected pursuant to GLBA will not be provided through the Consumer Rights Requests Portal.
+Therefore, specific pieces of data collected pursuant to GLBA will not be provided through the Consumer Rights Access Request Portal.

 "Right to Request Deletion" Requests

-Consumers also have a right under the CCPA to request deletion of their personal information collected or maintained by BB&T now Truist.
+Consumers also have a right under the CCPA to request deletion of their personal information collected or maintained by Truist.

 Truist will explain in its response the manner in which it has deleted the personal information.
 Or, if an exemption applies restricting Truist’s ability to delete the data, Truist will describe the basis for the denial of the request in its response.
 Should an exemption apply precluding the destruction of the data, Truist will not use the consumer’s personal information for any other purpose than provided for by that exemption (for example, if certain data cannot be deleted due to a legal hold, we will ensure that such data is no longer used for Truist marketing purposes).

-This California Consumer Privacy Notice may be revised from time to time, so please review this page periodically.
+This Consumer Rights and CCPA Notice may be revised from time to time, so please review this page periodically.
 Any changes will become effective when we post the revised notice on the site (please note the effective date listed at the top of this page).
 If we revise this or other privacy notices in a manner that materially changes our privacy practices, we will provide conspicuous notice on our website and provide direct notice to our clients.

 Branch Banking and Trust Company, Member FDIC.